tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:DataQualityProfile](https://rs.tdwg.org/bdqffdq/terms/DataQualityProfile)
 - Preferred Label: Data Quality Profile
-- Definition: A needs concept expressing the composition of Policies to satisfy a UseCase.
+- Definition: A NeedConcept expressing the composition of Policies to satisfy a UseCase.
 - SubClass Of: NeedConcept
-- Comments: Profile in bdqffdq is a data quality Needs level concept describing the UseCases that make up some data quality operation such as the behavior of a single actor or workflow producing the relevant assertions.
+- Comments: DataQualityProfile in bdqffdq is a data quality Need layer concept (see Figure 3 in Veiga et al., 2017) describing the UseCases that make up some data quality operation such as the behavior of a single actor or workflow producing the relevant Assertions.
 DQP (u) = {dqp | dqp = mp(u) ⋃ vp(u) ⋃ ep(u), mp ∈ MP , vp ∈ VP , ep ∈ EP ⋀ u ∈ U }
 - View in: [term-list](../list/bdqffdq/index.md#DataQualityProfile)